How to Heal After an Affair: 7 Trusted Infidelity Recovery Resources

 This podcast can help both the betrayer and the betrayed.
 It also gives more specifics about sexual addiction.

 The Helping Couples Heal podcast can help the betrayed partner realize they have experienced trauma.
 It also helps the betrayer understand their behavioral impact on their partner.
-The content offers great metaphors and resources to the couple as they try to make sense of the betrayal and their role.
+The content offers strong metaphors and resources for the couple as they try to make sense of the betrayal and their roles.
 One great takeaway would be the 4 circle plan, which expands on traditional addiction recovery by adding a 4th space to consider the people the betraying partner has impacted.

 Can a marriage recover from infidelity?